 The University's IF requires "each department together with the responsible teacher(s) to conduct and document its own course review at least once every three years", and the University's Action Plan specifies that the development of the "centralized database of all course outlines which result from course reviews" should be completed by 2011.
+The QAC also recommends that "CUHK considers introducing a mandatory, standard template for course outlines across the University that contains sufficient information for students to make informed decisions about course selection; and that this information is published well before the date of enrolment for a course" (QAC Report 2008, Recommendation 2).
 In this regard, each science department had at least one teacher participating in CLEAR's "course outline service" in 2006.
 These teachers, with reference to the five elements in the IF, had reviewed their course in a thorough manner and then produced detailed OBA course outlines.
 Their works have been shared among science programmes.
-Built on these works, another priority action is to assist teachers to develop outcomes-based courses through the operational development of OBA course outlines (Action 5).
+Building on these works, another priority action is to assist teachers to develop outcomes-based courses through the operational development of OBA course outlines (Action 5).

 With regard to the monitoring of course delivery, the Faculty now conducts two evaluation exercises in each term: a mid-term survey conducted by individual staff members on a voluntary basis, and a term-end survey undertaken on departmental basis.
 All courses in the Faculty adopt the same set of questionnaires.
 To facilitate the development of outcomes-based courses, the University's Action Plan specifies that the revision of CTE questionnaires to reflect a focus on outcomes (Action 6) should be completed by 2009.
+The QAC also recommends that "CUHK considers (a revising Course and Teaching Evaluation (CTE) to elicit student feedback on a broader range of institution-wide elements of teaching and (b) adopting University-wide procedures, informed by best practice, for administering the CTE.
+(QAC Report 2008, Recommendation 9).
 This becomes another priority action for the Faculty.